MOJTABAFA/ECG2AF_App/README.md

   Leverage serverless solutions for batch processing with **AWS Batch** and **Google Cloud Run Jobs**:
   - **AWS Batch:** Dynamically provisions resources for batch jobs, eliminating the need for manual infrastructure management.
   - **Google Cloud Run Jobs:** Allows you to execute batch workloads on demand, providing a fully managed environment that scales with your needs.

-6. Cloud Hosting and Scalable Storage Solutions
 ---
+*6. Cloud Hosting and Scalable Storage Solutions*

 - **Multi-Cloud Hosting:**
   Host the application on a scalable cloud platform, choosing among **AWS**, **Google Cloud Platform**, or **Microsoft Azure** for a robust infrastructure that includes auto-scaling, managed storage, and load balancing.